 Today’s Guest: Lee Roy Selmon, NFL and Tampa Bay Buccaneers football legend, banker, University of South Florida assistant athletic director, and restaurateur.

 Mr. Media is recorded live before a studio audience that really needs to learn to use utensils when eating Mama’s Meatloaf… in the new new media capitol of the world… St. Petersburg, Florida!

-LEE ROY SELMON audio excerpt: “I’m a meat and potatoes guy.
+LEE ROY SELMON podcast excerpt: “I’m a meat and potatoes guy.
 Most times I go for pulled pork or ribs.”